HyperWinX/HyperCPU/README.md

 * `HCPU_MARCH_NATIVE:BOOL` — use native architecture (`-march=native`).
 * `HCPU_SANITIZERS:BOOL` — use ASan and LSan sanitizers.
 Enabled by default — set to `OFF` to disable.

-The compiled binaries should be located in `build` directory.
-The generated documentation should be located in `docs/_build/html` directory.
+The compiled binaries should be located in `build` directory, and the generated documentation should be located in `docs/_build/html` directory.
 After building the project open `index.html` file and start reading the documentation.

 Do not forget to check out [examples](examples) folder for interesting code examples that will help you better understand the syntax of hASM and the power of HyperCPU.